S3 method for class 'rfsrc'

 sens

-Sensitivity (true positive rate) at each threshold.
+Sensitivity (true positive rate) at the threshold.

 spec

-Specificity (true negative rate) at each threshold.
+Specificity (true negative rate) at the threshold.

 Examples